mbadwa/DevOps-Projects/vprofile-local-env/project-deploy-details.md

   1. All Servers Setup

-      For step by step commands reference for each vagrant box refer [here](./vagrant/Manual_provisioning_WinMacIntel/VprofileProjectSetupWindowsAndMacIntel.pdf).
+      For step by step commands reference for each vagrant box refer [here](./vagrant/Manual_provisioning_WinMacIntel/VprofileProjectSetupWindowsAndMacIntel.pdf) or [here](../vprofile-local-env/vagrant/Manual_provisioning_WinMacIntel/VprofileProjectSetupWindowsAndMacIntel.md).
 To brush up on SQL, go [here](https://sqlcrashcourse.com/).
 Though not necessary for this project.

       Note: Additionally, regarding "db01" vagrant box setup, when configuring Mariadb database refer to [How to Install and Secure MariaDB in RHEL 9
       ](https://jumpcloud.com/blog/how-to-install-mariadb-rhel-9).
 Just in case the PDF above is not as clear enough to you.